coggro/resume/README.md

 ##### _January 2018 to October 2018_

-- Contracted with TN State Parks through Knowledge Services
+- Contracted with TN State Parks through Knowledge Services.
 - Upgraded their web site to the newest version of ExpressionEngine (EE) with time to spare on my contract.
-Continued to perform additional development tasks to further improve user experience
+Continued to perform additional development tasks to further improve user experience.
-- Was brought on in a full-time capacity to develop many new features and further improve site organization and performance
+- Was brought on in a full-time capacity to develop many new features and further improve site organization and performance.
-- Developed a JSON API out of EE to feed site information to a then-upcoming mobile application including map data, lists of available activities, site content, and more
+- Developed a JSON API out of EE to feed site information to a then-upcoming mobile application including map data, lists of available activities, site content, and more.

+Key Technologies: ExpressionEngine, PHP, Python, Node, Web Fundamentals (HTML, CSS, JS)

 ---